 It takes strong mental armour to remain calm and respectful when a customer is angry, frustrated, and emotional.
 And it will require many of the skills that are listed above.
-The customer service pro knows how to engage in active listening and to propose solutions that will be satisfactory to an unhappy customer.
+The customer service pro knows how to engage in active listening and propose solutions that will be satisfactory to an unhappy customer.
 According to Matt Miller, CRM Director for the writing service, “Every company is in the customer service business.
 And if these staff members have not been fully trained and practised.

 Becoming an efficient goal-setter

 Everyone has goals.
 Often, those translate to mere wishes because there is no plan.
-Personal training development will help individuals develop the skills, traits, and habits necessary for developing and implementing a goal achievement plan.
+Personal development training will help individuals develop the skills, traits, and habits necessary for developing and implementing a goal achievement plan.
 Such skills and traits include the following:

 This is one of the most critical life skills an individual must develop.
 Without it, there is no ability to work efficiently and to be productive.
 A self-developed person plans and controls the amount of time he spends on various activities.
-And in a class devoted to this skill, he learns to use tools and techniques for managing all that must be accomplished in his professional and personal lives.
+In a class devoted to this skill, he learns to use tools and techniques for managing all that must be accomplished in his professional and personal lives.

 Some people listen.
 The self-developed person hears.
 And there are specific techniques involved in learning to hear.
 But “hearing” is only one part of effective communication.
-Developed people are able to bring several skills into their communication – honesty, conciseness, concreteness, clarity, simplicity as needed, and differentiation dependent upon the audience.
+Developed people can bring several skills into their communication – honesty, conciseness, concreteness, clarity, simplicity as needed, and differentiation dependent upon the audience.
 A course in communication skills is an absolute must for anyone intending to pursue career goals or have a successful personal and family life.

 Setting and Tracking Goals